DirkEilander/hydromt-wflow-sfincs/README.md

 ### Model experiment

-Using HydroMT, we setup an offline coupled hydrological (Wflow; van Verseveld et al. 2022) - hydrodynamic (SFINCS; Leijnse et al. 2021) model to replicate the flood event (Eilander et al. 2023).
+Using HydroMT, we setup an offline coupled hydrological (Wflow; van Verseveld et al. 2022) - hydrodynamic (SFINCS; Leijnse et al. 2021) model to replicate the flood event (Eilander et al. 2023b).
 Subsequently, we devise a model experiment to evaluate the sensitivity of both models towards two different land use (Vito, Globcover) and rainfall (ERA5, Chirps) data products.

 ## Lessons learned
 - HydroMT facilitates setting up a reproducible model experiment: The workflow is well-defined, each step is documented, and the used input data is  open and accessible.
 See link to GitHub repository below for the full experiment.
 - HydroMT makes it easy to setup offline coupled models for supported software.
 See HydroMT docs for full list of supported model software.
 - Model input data is scattered around the web and behind many different APIs.
 More work should be done in making this data better accessible.

-## Folder srtucture
+## Folder structure

 ```
 src